kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 # Health Center

-[IBM Monitoring and Diagnostics for Java - Health Center](https://publib.boulder.ibm.com/httpserv/cookbook/Major_Tools-IBM_Java_Health_Center.html) is free and shipped with IBM Java.
+[IBM Monitoring and Diagnostics for Java - Health Center](https://publib.boulder.ibm.com/httpserv/cookbook/Major_Tools-IBM_Java_Health_Center.html) is free and shipped with IBM Java 8.
 Among other things, Health Center includes a statistical CPU profiler that samples Java stacks that are using CPU at a very high rate to determine what Java methods are using CPU.
 Health Center generally has an overhead of less than 1% and is suitable for production use.
 In recent versions, it may also be enabled dynamically without restarting the JVM.

 This lab will demonstrate how to enable Java Health Center, exercise the sample DayTrader application using Apache JMeter, and review the Health Center file in the IBM Java Health Center Client Tool.